3.0 Prohibited Conduct (General Misconduct)

 3.2 Harassment

 “Harassment” as used in this section refers to repetitive or persistent conduct that goes beyond annoyance, frustration, or offensiveness.
-The actions must be severe or pervasive, and the effect of the conduct must be to deny or impair a student’s ability to participate in or benefit from the College’s activities, programs, or services.
+The actions must be severe or pervasive, and the effect of the conduct must be to deny or impair a person’s ability to participate in or benefit from the College’s activities, programs, or services.
 The term “harassment” as used in this section generally excludes acts or decisions of College officials in the performance of their duties (e.g., assignment of a low grade, denial of financial aid), or an official's inquiries about the student’s conduct.

 3.2.2 “Harassment” includes, but is not limited to persistent and unwelcome communications by telephone, in writing or by electronic device, including social media cyberbullying, in a manner that is reasonably likely to threaten, harass, annoy, alarm, abuse, torment, or embarrass.
+Off-campus social media harassment, including by dual credit students at their home campus, will violate this rule when the conduct denies or impairs another person’s ability to participate in or benefit from the College’s activities, programs, or services.

-3.2.3 When conduct satisfies one or more of the above definitions and the conduct is based on sex, race, ethnicity, color, sexual orientation, citizenship, age, pregnancy, pregnancy-related condition, termination of pregnancy, parenting or marital status, veteran status, national origin, religion or disability, the alleged conduct will be addressed in accordance with Complaint Procedure 300 or 400 as may be applicable.
+3.2.4 When conduct satisfies one or more of the above definitions and the conduct is based on sex, race, ethnicity, color, sexual orientation, citizenship, age, pregnancy, pregnancy-related condition, termination of pregnancy, parenting or marital status, veteran status, national origin, religion or disability, the alleged conduct will be addressed in accordance with Complaint Procedure 300 or 400 as may be applicable.
 Students who engage in discriminatory harassment are subject to discipline, including suspension and expulsion, pursuant to Complaint Procedures 300 and 400.

 3.3 Stalking